-How deafness affects a child depends on:
+How hearing loss affects a child depends on:

-- when the child became deaf.
-For a child who is born deaf or becomes deaf before he begins to speak, learning to speak or 'read lips' will be far more difficult than for a child who loses his hearing after he has begun to speak. - how much the child still hears.
-The better the child hears, the more chance he has of learning to speak, understand speech, and 'read lips'. - other disabilities.
-Some deaf children also have other problems.
-A child who is mentally slow, blind, or 'multiply disabled' will have a harder time learning to communicate than a child who is deaf only.
-(See "Causes of Deafness.") - 4. how soon the problem is recognized. - 5. how well the child is accepted, and how early he is helped to learn other ways to communicate. - 6. the system of communication that is taught to the child ('oral' or 'total', see p.
+- when the hearing loss began.
+If a child has severe hearing loss before he begins to speak, learning to speak or "read lips" will be far more difficult than for a child who loses his hearing after he has begun to speak. - 2. how much the child still hears.
+A child with less severe hearing loss may have less difficulty learning to speak, understand speech, and "read lips." - 3. other disabilities.
+A child with hearing loss who is also visually impaired, has cognitive delay, or has multiple disabilities will have a harder time learning to communicate than a child with hearing loss only (see "Causes of Hearing Loss" on this page). - 4. how soon the hearing loss is recognized. - how well the child is accepted, and how early he is helped to learn to communicate. - 6. the system of communication that is taught to the child ("Oral" or "Total," see p.
 263).

-CAUSES OF DEAFNESS
+CAUSES OF HEARING LOSS

-Deafness is not caused because the child did something wrong or because someone is being punished.
+Hearing loss is not caused because the child did something wrong or because someone is being punished.